jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/2_Curv_3D.typ

 ) <fig_41>

 // ----------------------------- backward story ----------------------------- //
 To obtain the gradients of the red points shown in @fig_41 using the forward #gls("fd") method, additional discretization points would be needed to their right.
-However, since these are the last points, only discretization points from the left are available.
+However, since these are already the rightmost points, only discretization points to their left are available.
 Therefore, the backward #gls("fd") method could be employed for these points.
-Yet, implementing this feature might not be necessary, depending on the relevance of the outermost region.
-If the curvature values of the rightmost nodes are not relevant, dummy values could be inserted.
+Yet, depending on the relevance of the outermost region, implementing this feature might not be necessary.
+If the curvature values of the rightmost nodes are not relevant, dummy values could be inserted instead.
 Should the outermost red nodes be required, the missing derivatives of the three remaining discretization points $x_1, x_5 "and" x_2$ according to @fig_38, can be formulated using the backward #gls("fd") method through @eq_47 to @eq_52.

 $ f'_("backward")(x_1) = 2 space (f(x_1) - f(x_4))/h $<eq_47>
 $ f'_("backward")(x_5) = (f(x_5) - f(x_7))/h $<eq_48>
 $ f'_("backward")(x_2) = 2 space (f(x_2) - f(x_6))/h $<eq_49>

 $ f''_("backward")(x_1) = 2 space (f'(x_1) - f'(x_4))/h $<eq_50>
-$ f''_("backward")(x_5) = (f'(x_5) - f('x_7))/h $<eq_51>
+$ f''_("backward")(x_5) = (f'(x_5) - f'(x_7))/h $<eq_51>
 $ f''_("backward")(x_2) = 2 space (f'(x_2) - f'(x_6))/h $<eq_52>

 // ---------------------------- first 3d results ---------------------------- //
-With displacements, first and second derivatives now known, the curvature can be calculated according to @eq_28.
-To cover a broad spectrum, the #gls("swith") model was computed with internal pressure variations between $15 "MPa"$ to $110 "MPa"$ (or $150 "bar"$ to $1100 "bar"$) using 30 linearly spaced values.
+With displacements, first and second derivatives known, the curvature can be calculated according to @eq_28.
+To cover a broad spectrum, the #gls("swith") model was computed with internal pressure variations between $150 "bar"$ to $1100 "bar"$ (or $15 "MPa"$ to $110 "MPa"$) using 30 linearly spaced values.
 While $150 "bar"$ is too low for economical aviation use, it represents a practical value for experimental testing environments.
 The upper limit of $1100 "bar"$ exceeds the maximum pressure currently storable in a type IV tank, as elaborated in @chap_1_2, where type V tanks are noted to provide a maximum pressure of $1000 "bar"$.
-As explained in @chap_1_2, while type IV tanks currently offer the best compromise between safety and economic considerations, type V technology could become the preferred option as it advances.
+As explained in @chap_1_2, although type IV tanks currently offer the best compromise between safety and economic considerations, type V technology could become the preferred option as it advances.
 Given likely future technical advancements, type V tanks might eventually store hydrogen at pressures exceeding $1000 "bar"$ or even $1100 "bar"$.

-Additionally, using such high pressure values in the simulation emphasizes that pressure increases are more readily implemented in numerical models than in experimental testing.
+Moreover, using such high pressure values in the simulation emphasizes that pressure elevations are more readily implemented in numerical models than in experimental testing.
 The lift coefficient variation $C_L = [0.5, 0.6, 1.0, 1.5, 2.0, 2.5]$ was selected to cover the range from small aircraft to large aircraft with potential high-lift devices in application @Wild2022, leading to 180 total variations.
 // a = np.linspace(15,110,30)
 // a[11] = 51.034
-An illustrative example of the displacement on the top left, the strains or first-order derivative on the top right, the second-order derivative on the bottom left and resulting curvature on the bottom right for a pressure of $p approx 510 "bar"$ and a lift coefficient of $C_L approx 0.6$ is depicted in @fig_42.
+An illustrative example of the displacement on the top left, the strains or first-order derivative on the top right, the second-order derivative on the bottom left, and the resulting curvature on the bottom right for a pressure of $p approx 510 "bar"$ and a lift coefficient of $C_L approx 0.6$ is depicted in @fig_42.

-// -------------------------------- 3d plots -------------------------------- //
-#figure(
-  image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/8_Skin_Ca_06_P_510.png",
-  width: 100%),
-  caption: [Illustrative depiction of the displacements ([mm], top left), first-order derivative ([-], top right), second-order derivative ([$"mm"^(-1)$], bottom left) and curvature ([$"mm"^(-1)$], bottom right) for a #gls("swith") model at $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.], ) <fig_42>

-// --------------------------------- here 1 --------------------------------- //
 The magnitude values are calculated according to the Euclidean norm.
 For curvature, the calculation follows @eq_33, where $kappa_x$, $kappa_y$, and $kappa_z$ correspond to the curvature components in their respective spatial directions.

 $ kappa_("mag") = sqrt(kappa_x^(2) + kappa_y^2 + kappa_z^2) $<eq_33>

 Given the pivotal importance of tank structural behavior in #glspl("swith"), the corresponding information is provided separately for the tanks in @fig_43.

+// -------------------------------- 3d plots -------------------------------- //
 #figure(
+  image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/8_Skin_Ca_06_P_510.png",
+  width: 81%),
+  caption: [Illustrative depiction of the displacements ([mm], top left), first-order derivative ([-], top right), second-order derivative ([$"mm"^(-1)$], bottom left) and curvature ([$"mm"^(-1)$], bottom right) for a #gls("swith") model at $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.], ) <fig_42>

+#figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/2_Curv_Application/9_Tubes_Ca_06_P_510.png",
-  width: 100%),
+  width: 81%),
   caption: [Illustrative depiction of the displacements ([mm], top left), first-order derivative ([-], top right), second-order derivative ([$"mm"^(-1)$], bottom left) and curvature ([$"mm"^(-1)$], bottom right) solely for the tubes of a #gls("swith") model at $C_L approx 0.6$ and internal pressure $p approx 510 "bar"$.], ) <fig_43>